flatiron/blacksmith/topics/how-do-i-make-a-http-request/article.md

     http.request(options, callback).end();

-Make a POST request is just as easy.
-Unfortunately, there are no simple POST endpoints to use an example.
+Making a POST request is just as easy.
+Unfortunately, there are no simple POST endpoints to use as an example.
 You can use this script to spawn up a server that listens for POST requests and echos back the request. //If we can just run it on the nodedocs server, that would make things much easier

     var http = require('http');
     http.createServer(function (req, res) {